joaomelo/auth-mech/README.md

 ## Using the Demo

-There is a demo app you can play to explore what i said here.
+There is a demo app you can play to explore what I said here.
 Start by cloning the repository.

     git clone https://github.com/joaomelo/fireauth-machine.git

-Create an `demo.env` file inside the `demo/config` folder with the variables assignments bellow.
+Create a `demo.env` file inside the `demo/config` folder with the variables assignments bellow.
 Replace the values with the real ones for your firebase project.

     FIREBASE_API_KEY=foobar
     FIREBASE_AUTH_DOMAIN=foobar.firebaseapp.com